 By Jon Rebuck,

-This month we’re focusing on a couple of little abbreviations that have a big impact on your car-hire agreement.
+It's about time we got to the bottom of a couple of little abbreviations that have a big impact on your car-hire agreement.
 It’s important to understand what you’re paying for when you hire a car, not only can this help you save money, but it also means you’ll be confident that you’re compliant, legal and have the cover you require on the roads in the country you’re visiting to give you peace of mind.

 We've also made a handy video, to tell you all about these often confusing terms: